Overview of databases, reference works and websites for Law

 The books in the open stacks are arranged by discipline and subject and have a country code when applicable.
 Bound journals are arranged according to number.
 Current issues of Dutch journals are shelved alphabetically in open display.
 Course literature, frequently used handbooks, reference works, journals and books marked with a red sticker are not lendable.

-Database of US, Canadian, UK, international and other legal publications.
+HeinOnline: database of US, Canadian, UK, international and other legal publications.
 It is arranged in collections called “libraries”.
 These include a law journal library; world constitutions; legal classics; United Nations Law Collection; US legislation and cases; Foreign & International Law Resources Database and World Treaty Library.

-Contains full-text online editions of reference works and treatises published by Oxford University Press, such as Oppenheim and the Oxford Commentaries on International Law.
+Oxford Scholarly Authorities on International Law: contains full-text online editions of reference works and treatises published by Oxford University Press, such as Oppenheim and the Oxford Commentaries on International Law.

-WestlawNext is a database of publications from the UK, the EU and the US.
+WestlawNext: database of publications from the UK, the EU and the US.
 It includes books, cases, journals, legislation and treaties.